Week 2 fantasy football inactives watch

 Updates/analysis (most recent first)

-Jordan Howard (7:35 a.m.): ESPN's Adam Schefter reports that the Bears running back is expected to play today against the Buccaneers, despite the shoulder injury.
+Jordan Howard (7:35 a.m.): ESPN's Adam Schefter reports that the Bears running back is expected to play today against the Buccaneers, despite his shoulder injury.
 Still, Week 1 standout Tarik Cohen might be the "safer" play, especially with the Chicago offensive line missing Kyle Long (ankle).

-Sam Bradford (7:30 a.m.): It looks like Bradford (knee) will be a gametime decision for the Vikings, who are unlikely to decide on their starting quarterback for today until after pregame workouts.
+Sam Bradford (7:30 a.m.): It looks like Bradford (knee) will be a gametime decision for the Vikings, who are unlikely to decide on their starting quarterback until after pregame workouts.
 If Minnesota goes with either Case Keenum or Kyle Sloter, all Vikings receivers take a fantasy value hit.

 Official Sunday inactives should begin coming in at approximately 11:30 a.m.
 ET for the early games, 2:30 p.m.
 ET for the late games and 7 p.m.
 ET for the Sunday night game.